-Completing the Odyssey: A Journey Home
+Touchstones Discussion Project’s Completing the Odyssey: A Journey Home – a discussion program led by veterans for veterans

 In this discussion leadership program, veterans learn to co-lead discussions on themes related to service and homecoming.
 Participants in this program explore selections from Homer’s The Odyssey and from contemporary work— including many by veterans— about service and war to reflect on their own experiences and journeys.

-Completing the Odyssey was made possible through a 2017 grant from the National Endowment for the Humanities.
-Read more about the history of this program here.
+The development, piloting, and replication of Completing the Odyssey as a veteran-led program was made possible through two grants from the National Endowment for the Humanities.

 Program Overview